lokes9218/Rock_vs_Mine_Prediction/README.md

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE] file for more information.

 ## Acknowledgements

 This project is made possible by the contributions of the open-source community and the powerful libraries it provides, including NumPy, Pandas, Scikit-learn, and Matplotlib.
 I extend my gratitude to the developers and maintainers of these libraries for their valuable work.
-In addition, the mentor Lokeswaran S,